PentagonToy/SmartSim-CSC/README.md

 ## License

-SmartSim-CSC retains the licenses and copyright terms of its upstream components.
-See the license files distributed with each component for the applicable terms.
+SmartSim-CSC retains the licences and copyright terms of its upstream components.
+See the licence files distributed with each component for the applicable terms.
+The OpenFOAM integration preserves its original licence and attribution notices under `components/openfoam-smartsim/`.